ScottishCat/WebFinal-2019/README.md

 ### 4.1 Front-end

-#### 4.1.1 Customized interface for different users
+#### 4.1.1 Customized interface and service for different users

-We create 2 types of interface for different users: one is for user and another is for business.
+Visitors should not have the permission to write reviews.
+Users who signed in should be able to view the reviews they made through profile pages.

 #### 4.1.2 Web forms for signup, login, and allow user to create review